Dliv3/SharpGPO/README.md

 # SharpGPO

-SharpGPOAbuse is a Red Team tool written in C# that can be used to remotely manipulate Group Policy Object (GPO), Organizational Unit (OU), GPLink and Security Filtering.
+SharpGPO is a Red Team tool written in C# that can be used to remotely manipulate Group Policy Object (GPO), Organizational Unit (OU), GPLink and Security Filtering.

 ## Usage